Ready to find the perfect college degree?

 If there are advantages and drawbacks to both academic paths, then how do you decide whether a generalist or specialist education is a better choice in your online bachelor’s in sociology degree program?
 The best educational path you can take is to “strive for both goals,” according to the American Sociological Association (ASA).

 For students to accomplish this feat, the ASA recommends “clustering their inquiries to focus on specific types of issues” while still taking enough general coursework to “diversify their knowledge so that they can make connections that might otherwise go unnoticed.”
-This means developing one or a couple of concentrations in areas that particularly interest you, but not to the exclusion of other courses that would help you attain well-rounded education.
+This means developing one or two concentrations in areas that particularly interest you, but not to the exclusion of other courses that would help you attain well-rounded education.